houzyk/thephilosophicalcode/content/articles/the-perfect-compression-algorithm-does-not-exist.md

 Recall that `perfect_compress` takes any string `SS` and returns the minimal compression `s` of `SS`.
 In other words, for all possible compressions of `SS`, `s` is the smallest in length.

 Since, for some arbitrary string `SS`, `perfect_compress(SS)` returns a string, we may find the length of the minimal compression of `SS` by calling `len(perfect_compress(SS))`.
-In fact, that particular length is called the [Kolmogorov Complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity "Kolmogorov Complexity") of any arbitrary string [6].
+In fact, that particular length is called the [Kolmogorov Complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity "Kolmogorov Complexity") of any arbitrary string.
 So, given that `perfect_compress` supposedly exists, we may not write another function that returns the Kolmogorov Complexity of any string.

 ```py
 def kolmogorov_complexity(SS: str) -> int: